 The training needs of both Members and senior officers are kept under review.
-Training is provided regularly to the Members of the Audit Committee.

 In relation to officers within the organisation, personal training and development plans are in place and kept under review.
 All staff attend relevant seminars and conferences on a regular basis.